How to Become a Greek Citizen

 Frequently Asked Questions

 Yes.
-Greek law fully recognizes dual and multiple citizenship.
+Greece fully allows dual and multiple citizenship.